nickdowse/RailsMagicClipboard/README.md

 ###### Converting HTML to HAML

 To use the HTML to HAML features of this plugin you need to have the HAML gem installed (`gem install haml`).
 If you're still having problems it might be because recently the HTML to HAML functionality has been stripped out into its own gem, unsurprisingly called html2haml.
 Installing the htmt2haml gem in the standard way (`gem install html2haml`) should fix the issue.
 If not, raise a github issue with me!
+Unfortunately at the moment erb flavoured HTML will not be parsed correctly.

 ###### Ruby Version Managers